 Being bossy is a sign of bad leadership.
-Bossy is not a synonym for assertiveness, or other positive executive leadership skills.
+Bossy is not a synonym for positive executive leadership skills, such as assertiveness.

 Women are called bossy in the workplace more often than men.
-Women were twice as likely to be told they are bossy (33 percent of women, 17 percent of men).
+Women were twice as likely to be told they are bossy (33% of women, 17% of men).

-All bossy coworkers are described as unpopular and unlikely to be successful in the future, but bossy women coworkers are seen as more unpopular and less successful compared to bossy men coworkers.
+All bossy coworkers are described as unpopular and unlikely to be successful in the future, but bossy women are seen as less popular and less successful than bossy males.

-Acting bossy is related to being seen as less promotable by bosses for both men and women.
-However, the relationship was stronger for women; therefore the consequences of being bossy are more serious than for men.
+Supervisors view bossy women and men as less promotable.
+Because the relationship was stronger for women, the consequences of being bossy are more serious for women.